Medical Marijuana in Montana

 In 2011, Montana passed Senate Bill 423, which added on to the existing 2004 legalization of medical marijuana.

-Requirements For a Medical Marijuana Card in Montana:
+How to Apply for a Medical Marijuana Card in Montana

 To apply for a Montana Medical Marijuana Card, you must meet the following criteria:

 - You must be a resident of Montana

 - You must obtain a copy of your medical records which show that you have been diagnosed with a qualifying medical condition